snoke/symfony-oauth-server/README.md

 # Symfony OAuth Server Bundle
-Symfony bundle to run your own oauth2 server
+bundle to run your own oauth2 server for Symfony7

 Work in progress